-- a. teaching three courses in each of the fall and spring semesters; - b. engaging in appropriate professional activities related to teaching including student advising, student assessment, new course development, curriculum and program development, supervision of student research projects, senior assessment, supervision of tutorials and independent studies, supervision of student field work and internships, and related activities; - c. participation in those research, scholarly and professional development opportunities that have a direct impact upon the faculty member's teaching, including the production of scholarly papers, articles, new course syllabi, curriculum materials, and related work; - d. participation in continuous professional assessment.
+- a. teaching three courses in each in the fall and spring semesters; - b. engaging in appropriate professional activities related to teaching including student advising, student assessment, new course development, curriculum and program development, supervision of student research projects, senior assessment, supervision of tutorials and independent studies, supervision of student field work and internships, and related activities; - c. participation in those research, scholarly and professional development opportunities that have a direct impact upon the faculty member's teaching, including the production of scholarly papers, articles, new course syllabi, curriculum materials, and related work; - d. participation in continuous professional assessment.

-3. Norms Specific to Category B
+Norms Specific to Category B

 Category B faculty members are also expected to honor the idea of the "teaching scholar" in their preparation and teaching.
-The workload for faculty in this category may include up to four courses per semester, depending upon the needs of the academic program and the terms of the contract.
-Depending on the nature of the contract, with variances for the individual academic units and with compensation adjustments, Category B faculty personnel may also be program directors or chairs, sit on committees, and have duties for program and curriculum development.
+The workload for faculty in this category may include up to four courses per semester, depending upon the needs of the academic program, but no committee or other service work and limited involvement with program and curriculum development.
 Category B faculty are expected to engage in professional development activities and assessment.

-For those Category B instructors who are working on their dissertations ("ABD" Instructor) and who are likely to join the tenure-track upon the receipt of their doctorates, a three-course course load is most appropriate, with no committee or other service work expected, so long as the instructor demonstrates progress toward completion of the dissertation.
+For those Category B instructors who are working on their dissertations ("ABD" Instructor) and who are likely to join the tenure-track upon the receipt of their doctorates, a three-course courseload is most appropriate, with no committee or other service work expected, so long as the instructor demonstrates progress toward completion of the dissertation.
 The contract of appointment of the Category B "ABD Instructor" should specify expectations for progress toward completion of the doctorate and workload adjustments to ensure completion of the doctorate.
 Progress toward completion of the doctorate is part of the annual faculty assessment and contract review process described elsewhere in this Handbook.

-While their particular workload differs from Category A and B personnel, faculty personnel in all other categories also incorporate the idea of the teaching scholar into their professional identity and daily approach to their work and follow assessment practices accordingly.
+While their particular workload differs from Category A and B personnel, faculty personnel in all other categories also incorporate the idea of the teaching scholar into their professional identity and daily approach to their work.